-If your clothing costs are gouging your budget, you can probably do a lot better.
-Check out these 23 ways to pare down this expense.
+Are clothing costs gouging your budget?
+You can probably do a lot better.

 1. Sell what you don’t wear